blanckth/BaseConv/README.md

 # BaseConv
 Convert The Base of Alphanumerical Value in the range of [2-36] , Encrypt and Decrypt Algorithm with Python
-## ALL RIGHTS RESERVED BT SALAR MUHAMMADI.
+## ALL RIGHTS RESERVED By SALAR MUHAMMADI.